 The best time to go to Brazil

-Vast Brazil is in the southern hemisphere, meaning that the seasons are generally reversed, making it a great time to take a winter break in a tropical climate for those in the northern hemisphere.
-The generally temperate climate of the country means it is more than possible to travel at any time of the year but some of our itineraries, for example in the Amazon and Pantanal, are best experienced at certain times of the year to maximise wildlife sightings.
+Vast Brazil is in the southern hemisphere, so the seasons are generally reversed, making it a great time to take a winter break in a tropical climate for those in the northern hemisphere.
+The temperate climate of the country means it is more than possible to travel at any time of the year but some of our itineraries, for example in the Amazon and Pantanal, are best experienced at certain times to maximise wildlife sightings.
 Other considerations include the peak season months around December to February where beach areas can be exceptionally busy and at their hottest, and some may prefer the more relaxed months between April and November.

 Brazil Weather Chart & When To Go